Skip to content

 Step-by-step video guide

-This video explains the process for switching from XG to XGS again:
+This video explains the process of switching from XG to XGS again:

 Sophos Firewall from XG to XGS